ungeskriptet/linux/Documentation/filesystems/overlayfs.rst

     UUID of overlayfs in generated on first mount used to report a unique fsid.
     If upper filesystem supports xattrs, the UUID is stored in xattr "trusted.overlay.uuid", making the fsid unique and persistent.
+- "auto": (default)
+    Upgrade to "uuid=on" on first time mount of new overlay filesystem.
+    Downgrade to "uuid=null" for existing overlay filesystems that were never mounted with "uuid=on".

 Volatile mount